molecule-labs/molecule/README.md

 It prompts for a name on its output, reads the name on its input, says hello on its output and then returns `()`.

-We can the create a `HelloYou` process attached to the command line by "applying" its process type to the standard `Console.stdinLine` and `Console.stdoutLine` channels, which are defined in the [channel](http://molecule-labs.github.io/molecule/#molecule.channel.Console$) package:
+We can then create a `HelloYou` process attached to the command line by "applying" its process type to the standard `Console.stdinLine` and `Console.stdoutLine` channels, which are defined in the [channel](http://molecule-labs.github.io/molecule/#molecule.channel.Console$) package:

 ```scala
   def main(args: Array[String]): Unit = {